m-l-1/Getting-and-Cleaning-Data-Wearable-computing/README.md

-# Getting-and-Cleaning-Data-Wearable-computing
+# Getting and Cleaning Data with Wearable computing
-Getting and Cleaning Data assignment project
+## This is my Getting and Cleaning Data assignment project